Palazzo di Parte Guelfa

 The Palazzo di Parte Guelfa (also called Palagio di Parte Guelfa) is a historical building in Florence, central Italy.
 During the Middle Ages, it was the headquarters of the Guelph party in the city (Parte Guelfa).
+It stands across the alley from the Palazzo Canacci.

 History

 According to Giovanni Villani's Cronica, in 1267 the Florentine Guelph party did not own a seat, and held its meeting in the church of Santa Maria sopra la Porta.
 In the early 14th century, a first building was erected near the church, to which, in the following century, a further construction on the modern Via delle Terme and a larger one at the corner with via di Capaccio were added (the latter would house the meeting hall).
 According to some sources, Filippo Brunelleschi was involved in the design of the hall at the first floor.